Key Stage 3

 In KS3, we aim to promote an enjoyment of learning.
 Our students embrace a variety of learning experiences to enhance their appreciation of this subject.

 The English department also offer experiences outside of structured lessons.
-Trips are organised to develop the students’ learning and enjoyment in the subject.
-A handwriting club exists to support those who need it and we have a large group of trained year 9 reading coaches working with our year 7 students.
+Trips are organised to develop the students’ learning and enjoyment in the subject and we have some well attended, successful reading and writing clubs.

 Key Stage 4

-Students begin their KS4 GCSE study at the start of year 9.
+Students begin their KS4 GCSE study towards the end of year 9.
 They work towards GCSE qualifications in language and literature.

 As part of this journey, students explore a range of literature: Shakespeare, Poetry 1789-present day, pre 19th century prose and a modern play.